-People spread these lies for their own reasons: governments, because they are afraid of being overthrown by social revolution; Marxists, because it is a competing ideology with a totally different method of social organisation and revolutionary struggle; and the Church, because Anarchism does not believe in also by the separation of private and public life - the family unit and civil society respectively - and by the opposition between an individual family and the larger society.
+People spread these lies for their own reasons: governments, because they are afraid of being overthrown by social revolution; Marxists, because it is a competing ideology with a totally different method of social organisation and revolutionary struggle; and the Church, because Anarchism does not believe in deities and its rationalism might sway workers away from superstition.
+It is true respectively - and by the opposition between an individual family and the larger society.
 It is sheer opportunism , brought on by Capitalist competition and alienation.
 It is a breeding ground for agents of the State.